nodejs/node/doc/guides/collaborator-guide.md

   * Regressions that happen right before a release, or reported soon after.

 To propose fast-tracking a pull request, apply the `fast-track` label.
-Then a GitHub Action will add a comment that collaborators can upvote.
+Then a GitHub Actions workflow will add a comment that collaborators can upvote.

 If someone disagrees with the fast-tracking request, remove the label.
 Do not fast-track the pull request in that case.